lazaridischristos/Sentinel-Workbook-Process-Investigation/Sysmon - Process Investigation/README.md

 ## How It Works
-This workbook queries Microsoft Defender for Endpoint telemetry to:
+This workbook queries Sysmon telemetry to:

 | Step | What it does |
 |------|-------------|